EXERSCI 103 : Human Anatomy

 - Indentify and describe using models, diagrams and on your own body the main features of bones, ligaments and major muscle groups (Capability 1)

-- Identify and explain the origins, insertions and innervation of the muscles of the limbs and trunk, and the actions of muscles on movement of the human body (Capability 1 and 2)
+- Identify and explain the origins, insertions and innervation of the muscles of the limbs and trunk, and the group actions of muscles on movement of the human body (Capability 1 and 2)

 - Identify and describe the peripheral nervous system and the muscles innervated by the main branches of the brachial and lumbosacral plexi (Capability 1)